 Wild SF was created by best friends Wes and J. Jo, who met in San Francisco and quickly discovered many shared interests.
 After years spent traveling, making music, storytelling, dressing well and making people laugh, the two decided to bring all their passions together and launch Wild SF Walking Tours.

 , and is at work on an ambitious concept album about San Francisco’s Market Street.
-Other passions include craft beer, researching SF history, and seeking out the world’s most delicious falafel.
+Other passions include researching SF history, clever puns, and seeking out the world’s most delicious falafel.

-His goals in life as a musician, an astronomer and a tour guide are all rooted in the cultivation of truth and joy.
+J. Jo, co-founder of Wild SF, is a musician, thinker and astronomer whose passion is playing soulful jazz and funk guitar.
+He lived in Phoenix and San Diego before moving to San Francisco, and spent a year living in Querétaro, Mexico while studying astrophysics.
+The key to J. Jo’s heart is through pho, that tasty Vietnamese noodle soup.
+His goals in life, from musician to tour guide, are all rooted in the cultivation of truth and joy.
 On his tours, J. Jo is often noted as relaxed and humble with a knack for opening eyes to new perspectives.
-His music can be found online
+His music can be found online here